xpclove/qblas/README.md

 # qblas
 Quantum BLAS.

 A open source quantum basic linear algebra and quantum simulation library.

 Develop with Q#.

 The library help you run quantum basic linear algebra and quantum simulation tasks on a quntum computer.

-Author：
+Authors：
 Xiaopeng Cui, Department of Physics，Fudan University

 Shanghai,China